 Amendments to IAS 1 and IFRS Practice Statement 2: Disclosure of Accounting policies (issued on 12 February 2021 and effective for annual periods beginning on or after 1 January 2023).
 IAS 1 was amended to require companies to disclose their material accounting policy information rather than their significant accounting policies.
 The amendment provided the definition of material accounting policy information.
 The amendment also clarified that accounting policy information is expected to be material if, without it, the users of the financial statements would be unable to understand other material information in the financial statements.
 The amendment provided illustrative examples of accounting policy information that is likely to be considered material to the entity's financial statements.
-Further, the amendment to IAS 1 clarified that immaterial accounting policy information.
+Further, the amendment to IAS 1 clarified that immaterial accounting policy information doesn't need to be disclosed.
+However, if it is disclosed, it should not obscure material accounting policy information.
 To support this amendment, IFRS Practice Statement 2, 'Making Materiality Judgements' was also amended to provide guidance on how to apply the concept of materiality to accounting policy disclosures.
-The Group is currently assessing the impact of the amendments on the financial statements.